eslint/eslint/docs/src/user-guide/command-line-interface.md

 * **Multiple Arguments**: No
 * **Default Value**: If no location is specified, `.eslintcache` is used.
 The file is created in the directory where the `eslint` command is executed.

-If the directory for the cache does not exist make sure you add a trailing `/` on \*nix systems or `\` in windows.
+If the directory for the cache does not exist make sure you add a trailing `/` on \*nix systems or `\` on Windows.
 Otherwise the path is assumed to be a file.

 ##### `--cache-location` example